The power of writing our own stories

 By

 “The power of writing our own stories and telling our own history, pieces that help us create our own sense of whole”.
-Global Atlantic Fellow, Katrina Smit, on last month’s ground breaking Māori Study Tour of Oxford.
+Atlantic Fellow, Katrina Smit, on last month’s ground breaking Māori Study Tour of Oxford.

 Being a Global Atlantic Fellow means being in a constant state of gratitude.
 We are afforded opportunities to meet the most incredible people and visit the most amazing places.
 We are supported to build relationships across continents and explore the potential of working together to address inequities.
 This is the backdrop against which I came to travel to the UK, with the support of Atlantic Fellows for Social Equity (University of Melbourne) to be part of the inaugural Te Hononga Māori Graduates Study Tour to Oxford.